zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 # Disclaimer

-This content of this repository is free to use for everybody.
-Carl Zeiss Microscopy GmbH's ZEN software undertakes no warranty concerning the use of those scripts, image analysis settings and ZEN experiments.
+This content of this repository is free to use for everybody and purely experimental.
+Carl Zeiss Microscopy GmbH's ZEN software undertakes no warranty concerning the use of those scripts, image analysis settings and ZEN experiments, especially not for the examples using 3rd python modules.
 Use them on your own risk.

 **By using any of those examples you agree to this disclaimer.**